How to Volunteer

 - provide information that might be used to assist the volunteer; e.g., letters of reference, recommendations for awards, and recognition

-WVU is directing all faculty, staff, volunteers, etc. to adhere to West Virginia University Board of Governors Policy 49.
-This policy is to protect children (any person under the age of 18) on WVU’s premises or those involved in University sponsored programs at all geographic locations by providing guidance on reporting requirements for child abuse or neglect; providing guidelines for appropriate supervision of children; and ensuring that WVU and its divisional campuses comply with all federal and state laws and regulations regarding the employment of children.
+WVU is directing all faculty, staff, volunteers, etc. to adhere to West Virginia University Board of Governors Rule 1.7 On Child Protection.
+This rule is to protect children (any person under the age of 18) on WVU’s premises or those involved in University sponsored programs at all geographic locations by providing guidance on reporting requirements for child abuse or neglect; providing guidelines for appropriate supervision of children; and ensuring that WVU and its divisional campuses comply with all federal and state laws and regulations regarding the employment of children.